deeptools/HiCExplorer/docs/content/capture-Hi-C.rst

     chr1	4487435	4487435 Sox17

-Or just `download <../data/chic/referencePoints.bed>`__ the prepared file.
-We will do the Quality control on our own and compare to the results of Andrey.
+Or just `download <https://drive.google.com/open?id=14kNDI1xuEiP-8S5lssTbRm5d3s2eMNLU>`__ the prepared file.
+We will do the quality control on our own and compare to the results of Andrey.